Instructional Technology: Professional Learning

 About This Program

-The purpose of the Instructional Design and Technology certificate is to prepare professionals across a range of settings that include PreK-12, higher education, corporate, government, and non-profit organizations to effectively design instruction and integrate technology to support learning and school or workplace performance.
+The purpose of the Instructional Design and Technology certificate is to prepare professionals to effectively design instruction, training, and professional development opportunities to support learning and workplace performance across a range of settings that include preK-12, higher education, corporate, government, and non-profit organizations.

 Graduates of the certificate will:

-- Design instruction and related courseware using a range of technologies, as informed by principles, theories, and research;
+• Design instruction using instructional technologies, as informed by principles, theories, and research;

 For students who may desire to pursue a master’s degree, this course series can contribute to the M.Ed. in Curriculum & Instruction.